FlavienVa/Cours_EPFL/Computer System/Computer System Week 8.md

 Clear separation of roles
 	Client processes make requests
 	Server processes respond
-Servers typically tun on dedicated infrastructure
+Servers typically run on dedicated infrastructure
 	Used to be one or two computer
 	Now it is often a set of data-centers